dpieroux/ProjectEuler/challenges/euler-1.md

-Algorithm C takes the opposite view of algorithm B. It generates the numbers that don't fulfil the be-a-multiple-of condition, and subtract them for the sum of all the number smaller than `bound`.
+Algorithm C takes the opposite view of algorithm B. It generates the numbers that don't fulfil the be-a-multiple-of condition, and subtract them for the sum of all the number smaller than $N$.

 Which of the approaches B and C is better depends on the circumstances.
 If the fraction of the multiples to consider is less than 50% of the naturals, then